rejuvyesh/homepage/episteme.md

    -  **emotional**: These are much personal in nature. "cluster of ideas that got itself entangled with a complex emotional state, and I needed to externalize it to even look at it"

-   -  **log**: These are just a log of events as they happened without my comments.
+   -  **log**: These are just a log of events as they happened hopefully without my biased comments.